 - Decide how you will convert your rubric assessment to a grade for the assignment.
 This resource from the University of North Carolina Wilmington offers more information on distinguishing between the act of assessment and the act of grading.

 Rubrics are useful tools to keep grades consistent because they explicitly identify grading criteria and tie grades to these criteria.
 They can also be shared with students to guide their process as they complete an assignment.
 TAs should talk with the course faculty about rubrics they develop.

-Stanny, Claudia J. and Linda B. Nilson.
-(2014).
+Nilson, Linda B. (2014).
 Specifications Grading: Restoring Rigor, Motivating Students, and Saving Faculty Time.
 Sterling, VA: Stylus Publishing.